Steven Moffat: Chalk

-Before Moffat left Pola Jones for Hartswood, Ptaszynski produced Chalk, the series that the writer had pitched to him at the beginning of the decade.
+Moffat pitched the series Chalk to Andre Ptaszynski at the beginning of the 1990s.
 Set in a comprehensive school and starring David Bamber as manic deputy head Eric Slatt and Nicola Walker as Suzy Travis, the show was based on Moffat's three years as an English teacher.
 The studio audience responded so positively to the first series when it was taped that the BBC commissioned a second series before the first had aired.
-However, it was met less enthusiastically by critics upon transmission in February 1997, who had taken exception to the BBC's publicity department comparing the show to the highly respected Fawlty Towers.
+It was met less enthusiastically by critics upon transmission in February 1997, who had taken exception to the BBC's publicity department comparing the show to the highly respected Fawlty Towers.
 In an interview in the early 2000s, Moffat refuses to even name the series, joking that he might get attacked in the street.

-After production wrapped on Chalk in 1997, Moffat announced to the cast that he was marrying Vertue.

 The Curse of Fatal Death

-In late 1998, Moffat was approached by Vertue, a producer of Comic Relief, to write a comedic sketch based on the Doctor Who TV series to be aired across Comic Relief's 1999 telethon in several parts on BBC One.
+In late 1998, Moffat was asked by his wife Sue Vertue, a producer of Comic Relief, to write a comedic sketch based on Doctor Who to be aired across Comic Relief's 1999 telethon in several parts on BBC One.
 The sketch, The Curse of Fatal Death, was written from December 1998 to February 1999, recorded in February, and broadcast in March.

 Coupling

-When Vertue asked Moffat for a sitcom, he decided to base it around the evolution of their own relationship.
-Coupling, produced by Vertue, was first broadcast on BBC Two in 2000.
-Coupling ran for four series totalling 28 episodes until 2004, all written by Moffat.
+Moffat's sitcom Coupling, produced by Vertue, was first broadcast on BBC Two in 2000.
+It ran for four series totalling 28 episodes until 2004, all written by Moffat.
 He also wrote the original, unbroadcast pilot episode for the U.S. version, also titled Coupling, although this was less successful and was cancelled after four episodes on the NBC network.
 Moffat blamed its failure on an unprecedented level of network interference.